Burmese literature

 The literature of Myanmar (မြန်မာစာပေ) spans over a millennium.
 The Burmese language, unlike other Southeast Asian languages (e.g. Thai, Khmer), adopted words primarily from Pāli rather than from Sanskrit.
 In addition, Burmese literature tends to reflect local folklore and culture.

 Burmese literature has historically been a very important aspect of Burmese life steeped in the Pali Canon of Buddhism.
 Traditionally, Burmese children were educated by monks in monasteries in towns and villages.
-During British colonial rule, instruction was formalised and unified, and often bilingual, in both English and Burmese known as Anglo-Vernacular.
+During British colonial rule, instruction was formalised and unified, and often bilingual, in both English and Burmese, known as Anglo-Vernacular.
 Burmese literature played a key role in disseminating nationalism among the Burmese during the colonial era, with writers such as Thakin Kodaw Hmaing, an outspoken critic of British colonialism in Burma.

 Beginning soon after self-rule, government censorship in Burma has been heavy, stifling literary expression.

 Classical literature

 The earliest forms of Burmese literature were on stone engravings called kyauksa (ကျောက်စာ) for memorials or for special occasions such as the building of a temple or a monastery.
 Later, palm leaves called peisa (ပေစာ) were used as paper, which resulted in the rounded forms of the Burmese alphabet.
 During the Bagan dynasty, King Anawrahta adopted Theravada Buddhism as the state religion, and brought many Pali texts from Ceylon.
 These texts were translated, but Pali remained the literary medium of the Burmese kingdom.
-Furthermore, Pali influenced Burmese language in structure, because of literal translations of Pali text called nissaya (နိဿယ).
+Furthermore, Pali influenced the Burmese language in structure, because of literal translations of Pali text called nissaya (နိဿယ).

 The earliest works of Burmese literature date from the Bagan dynasty.
-They include proses recording monarchical merit acts and poetic works, the earliest of which was Yakhaing minthami eigyin (Cradle Song of the Princess of Arakan), dated to 1455.
+They include prose recording monarchical merit acts and poetic works, the earliest of which was Yakhaing minthami eigyin (Cradle Song of the Princess of Arakan), dated to 1455.
 During the Bagan and Inwa dynasties, two primary types of literature flourished, mawgun (မော်ကွန်း) and eigyin, (ဧချင်း) and pyo (ပျို့), religious works generally derived from the Jataka tales.

 Non-fiction and religious works prevailed during this period although kagyin (ကာချင်း), a war poem by a monarch, was an early form of this genre in history.

 As literature grew more liberal and secular, poetry became the most popular form of literature in Burma.
 The flexibility of the Burmese language, because of its monosyllabic and tonal nature, and its lack of many consonantal finals allowed poetry to utilise various rhyming schemes.
 By the 15th century, four primary genres of poetry had emerged, namely pyo (poems based on the Jataka Tales, linka (လင်္ကာ metaphysical and religious poems), mawgun (historical verses written as a hybrid of epic and ode), and eigyin (lullabies of the royal family).
 Courtiers also perfected the myittaza (မေတ္တာစာ), a long prose letter.